 Waescherburg:

-Waescherburg (also called Waescherschloss or Waescherschloessle) in Waescherhof, a district of Waeschenbeuren, was built between 1220 and 1250.
+Waescherburg in Waescherhof, a district of Waeschenbeuren, was built between 1220 and 1250.

-At 436 meters above the Beutental, the hilltop castle offers an unobstructed view towards Mount Hohenstaufen and is a great excursion destination in the Swabian Alb region.
+At 436 metres above the Beutental, the hilltop castle offers an unobstructed view towards Mount Hohenstaufen and is a rewarding excursion destination in the Swabian Alb region.

 Lorch Monastery: